-Domestic violence can take a number of forms, including physical, verbal, economic, <a href="mailto:religious, and sexual abuse, which can range from subtle, coercive forms to marital rape and to violent physical abuse such as female genital mutilation and disfigurement or death.
-Domestic murders include stoning, bride burning, honor killings, and downydeaths.
+Domestic violence can take a number of forms, including physical, verbal, emotional, economic, religious, and sexual abuse, which can range from subtle, coercive forms to marital rape and to violent physical abuse such as female genital mutilation and acid throwing that results in disfigurement or death.
+Domestic murders include stoning, bride burning, honor killings, and dowry deaths.